Spartacus Trial: Sentences

+Murders of people involved in the trial and death threats

 More than 1,300 people were investigated, 508 witnesses gave evidence and 626 were interviewed in the trial which saw the heaviest penalties ever for organised crime with a total of 700 years of imprisonment.
 Over the course of the initial trial and the appeal, five people involved in the case were murdered, including a court interpreter.
 A judge and two journalists were threatened with death.
 In all, 115 people were prosecuted, 27 life sentences, plus 750 years in prison were handed out to the defendants.
 On 15 January 2010, Italy's Supreme Court confirmed the sentence.